markjprice/apps-services-net8/docs/ch08-odata.md

     - **Enable OpenAPI support**: Selected.
     - **Do not use top-level statements**: Cleared.

-> In Visual Studio Code, select `Northwind.OData.Service` as the active OmniSharp project.

 2. Configure the project to treat warnings as errors, set invariant globalization to `false`, and add a package reference for ASP.NET Core OData alongside the existing package references for OpenApi and Swashbuckle, as shown highlighted in the following markup:
 ```xml
 <Project Sdk="Microsoft.NET.Sdk.Web">